About the service

 What support is available?

 Our school nurses support schools to manage young people with medical conditions.
-For example, a child or young person who has asthma, allergies, epilepsy, or eczema will have an IHCP from their specialist or GP, this needs to be brought into school to enable them to support your child.
-School Management Plans for any other health condition that may need short-term support in school will be decided by the school nurse in partnership with the young person, parents/carers, and other medical professionals who may be involved in the child or young person’s care.
-Not all children or young people with medical conditions will require an IHCP or SMP.
+For example, a child or young person who has asthma, allergies, epilepsy, or eczema will have a care from their specialist or GP, this needs to be brought into school to enable them to support your child.
+The school will ask you to share this with them and we will support the school if they need further guidance.

 Drop-in sessions and school visits